 Circuit Court strikes down most of Campaign Finance Amendment

-The Judge upheld requirements in the amendment around registering as a candidate and payroll deductions as permissible under state and federal law.
+The court upheld requirements in the amendment around registering as a political committee and employees’ rights to make contributions by payroll deduction as permissible under state and federal law.

 How did we get here?

 On November 8, 2016, voters amended the Multnomah County Charter relating to elections for Multnomah County elective offices (Chair, Commissioners, Sheriff, and Auditor) by generally establishing: